namehash/namekit/packages/ens-utils/README.md

 - **Arithmetic Operations (add, subtract)**: Throws an error if currencies do not match.
 - **Conversion Operations**: Throws an error if exchange rates do not include the necessary currencies.

+## Local Development

+It's recommended you run `pnpm dev` in the root of the repository to start all apps, packages, and internal resources to support local development.

+See [README.md](../README.md) for more information.

+## Testing

+Tests are automatically ran when a new Pull Request is opened.
+You can run them locally using `pnpm test`.

+If you're developing locally, you can watch changes and run tests automatically using `pnpm test:watch`.

-## Contact us
+## Contact Us

 Visit our [website](https://namehashlabs.org/) and get in contact.

 ## License

-Licensed under the MIT License, Copyright © 2023-present [NameHash Labs](https://namehashlabs.org).
+Licensed under the MIT License, Copyright &copy; 2023-present [NameHash Labs](https://namehashlabs.org).

 See [LICENSE](./LICENSE) for more information.